leapmotion/leapjs-rigged-hand/README.md

   .connect()
 ```

 This will create a canvas with fixed position which covers the entire screen.
-A neat trick is to allow pointer-events to pass through the canvas, so that you can interact with your page like normal.
+A neat trick is to allow pointer-events to pass through the canvas with one CSS rule, so that you can interact with your page like normal.

 ```css
 canvas{